 - Angle commands are then sent and translated (via the methods in the class arm.cs) to specific servo motors with the angle information one at a time.

 To implement the inverse kinematics in our design so that by passing the spatial coordinates, the end-effector of the robot will automatically move to that point relative to the manipulator's relative frame.

-To make the inverse kinematics more efficient, a trajectory-planning algorithm, such as the rapidly-exploring random trees (RRT), can also be implemented to smooth the transitions.
+To make the inverse kinematics more efficient, a trajectory-planning algorithm, such as the rapidly-exploring random tree (RRT) algorithm, can also be implemented to smooth the transitions.